 While Catologism slowly started spreading through the lands, the reign of Dutch Jonas I Win'Eth brought forth political and cultural changes.
 The Dutch, who had lived at the Imperial Court of the West in his youth had seen how a more centralised political system had its benefits.
 His big dream, reuniting Audentior with Kildare, was in that time difficult if he hadn't the military and financial support of the other nobles.

 Soon after Jonas' crusade, the civil war was recommenced.
-It would take till Jonas' death in 3428 ASC, to end the fighting.
+It would take till Jonas' death in 1547, to end the fighting.
 He was succeeded, on request of the Seanad, by his biggest opponent, Andreas the Wise, who was proclaimed Dutch Andreas I.